 Michelle Hynes, PhD, MPH is an epidemiologist with the Emergency Response and Recovery Branch (ERRB) at the U.S. Centers for Disease Control and Prevention and an adjunct professor for Emory University’s Hubert Department of Global Health.
 She received her MPH in population and family health from Columbia University and her PhD in behavioral sciences from Emory University.
 Dr. Hynes has over 2 decades of experience working in humanitarian settings on sexual and reproductive health and gender-based violence throughout Africa, Asia, and South America.
 Her work focuses on operational research, program evaluation, and global guideline development.
 In addition to her work at CDC, Dr. Hynes has worked for several international NGOs and UN agencies, and was a Peace Corps Volunteer in Guinea, West Africa.

-Adam Levine is an Associate Professor of Emergency Medicine at the Warren Alpert Medical School of Brown University and Director of the Brown University Global Emergency Medicine Fellowship.
+Dr. Adam C. Levine is an Associate Professor of Emergency Medicine and Director of the Division of Global Emergency Medicine at the Warren Alpert Medical School of Brown University.
 He received his Medical Doctorate from the University of California, San Francisco and his Masters of Public Health from the University of California, Berkeley before completing his specialty training in Emergency Medicine at the Harvard Affiliated Emergency Medicine Residency in Boston.
+He has previously led research and training initiatives in East and West Africa and South and South-East Asia.

 Nate Miller is a Health Advisor at UNICEF Headquarters, focusing primarily on conducting research and providing technical support on community-based maternal, newborn, and child health in emergency settings.
 Dr. Miller also holds faculty positions at the Johns Hopkins Bloomberg School of Public Health and the Columbia University Mailman School of Public Health.